I Don't Wanna Cry: Recording

-Mottola phoned Walden personally to request that he write a hit song with Carey in New York.
+Mottola phoned Walden personally to request that he write a successful song with Carey in New York.
 She was apprehensive and feared that her music would become "too schmaltzy" like his work with Houston.
 After meeting each other, the pair held a writing session at the city's Hit Factory studio where Walden heard Carey's voice for the first time.
-While working on some uptempo tunes, he believed she needed a slower, melodramatic song.
+While working on some uptempo songs, he believed she needed one that was slower and melodramatic.
 Influenced by recordings such as Chuck Jackson's "I Don't Want to Cry", Walden began singing a concept to Carey.
 They composed the melody and wrote the chorus to "I Don't Wanna Cry", after which Carey completed the remaining lyrics.

 "I Don't Wanna Cry" was recorded at Tarpan Studios and The Plant Studios in California.
 Carey sought to redo licks multiple times during the process, and Walden agreed.
 After she recorded more vocals, Walden refused to incorporate them because he felt the song was complete.
 Mottola encouraged Carey to follow his advice but acknowledged her discontent.
 She never collaborated with Walden after Mariah Carey, stating, "The label was very excited for me to work with him because of his collaborations with hugely successful vocalists ... it was very important for me to keep my identity as a songwriter."
 Carey married Mottola in 1993 and they later divorced due to his controlling nature.
 Retrospectively, he considers Carey's experiences with Walden how "her whole issue of feeling controlled" came into being.